-Spiritual abuse is when someone uses things related to God in order to control, dominate, or oppress another person.
+Spiritual abuse is when someone uses things related to God in order to control, dominate, exploit, or oppress another person.
 The Word of God, a position of spiritual authority, prophetic words, or other means, can be misused or misapplied in order to abuse others.
 This can happen in the context of a church or ministry, and can also happen in various types of relationships.
 Unfortunately, it is happening in many marriages.

 The following is an excerpt from Hypocrisy Exposed that reveals the sinister nature of spiritual abuse: